 After singing first at the National Theatre of Altenburg (Thuringia), Rosemarie Lang joined in 1972 the Opera House of Leipzig, at which she appeared through a career of many years.
 Appearances led her to the State Operas of Dresden and Berlin (where she appeared in 1987 as Klytaemnestra in Iphigenie in Aulis by Gluck, in 1988 as Brangaene in Tristan) and on more stages in East Germany.
 Since 1987 she was a regular member of the State Opera of Berlin.
 In addition she had a versatile, successful concert career.
-The high points in her stage repertoire were roles such as Dorabella in Cosi fan tutte, Cherubino in Le Nozze di Figaro, Sesto in La clemenza di Tito by Mozart, Romeo in I Capuleti od I Montecchi by Bellini, Rosina in Il Barbiere di Siviglia by Rossini, Octavian in Rosenkavalier and Clairon in Capriccio by R. Strauss.
+The high points in her stage repertoire were roles such as Dorabella in Cosi fan tutte, Cherubino in Le Nozze di Figaro, Sesto in La clemenza di Tito by W.A.
+Mozart, Romeo in I Capuleti od I Montecchi by Bellini, Rosina in Il Barbiere di Siviglia by Rossini, Octavian in Rosenkavalier and Clairon in Capriccio by R. Strauss.
 In July 1989 she sang at the State Opera Berlin in the premiere of the opera Graf Mirabeau by S. Mathus.
 At the Salzburg Festival she sang in 1990 the alto solo in the Stabat Mater of Dvorák.
 In 1996 she made guest appearance at the Opera of Oslo as Fricka and as Waltraute in Der Ring des Nibelungen.
 In 2004 she sang Elegie für junge Liebende at Kirchstätten in Berlin.